 Who can be allergic to milk?

 A milk allergy can affect people of all races and ethnic groups.
 Most people develop milk allergy when they are infants and outgrow their allergy as they get older.
-A small number of people do not outgrow milk allergy and remain allergic to milk as adults.
+A small number of people do not outgrow a milk allergy and remain allergic to milk as adults.
 Milk allergy does not usually develop later in life.

 How can I tell if I am allergic to milk?

 Your health care provider can help you figure out if you have a milk allergy, or if your symptoms are from lactose intolerance.
 Finding out if you are truly allergic to a certain food can be hard.
-To make this task easier for you and your health care provider, it’s a good idea to keep track of the following information:
+To make this task easier for you and your health care provider, it’s a good idea to keep track of the following:

 - What are your symptoms after eating or drinking foods that contain milk?